ExCiteS/communitymaps-help/_en/access-contributions.md

 ## Location Search

-When you’re searching for a contribution, you can also use the location search option to help show the most relevant search results in a specific area.
+When you're searching for a contribution, you can also use the location search option to help show the most relevant search results in a specific area.

 ![Location search](/images/en/location-search.png)

-For example, if you were interested in seeing the contributions in the Central London area, you could search Piccadilly Circus and you’ll see the ones that are nearby.
+For example, if you were interested in seeing the contributions in the Central London area, you could search Piccadilly Circus and you'll see the ones that are nearby.

 ![Finding a location](/images/en/finding-a-location.png)